 There shall be a simulate mode that provides simulated instrument input and Level response to be used with debugging.

-There shall be a test vector mode that reads and process AEPS test data to validate the system processing algorithm.
+There shall be a test vector mode that reads and processes AEPS type test data to validate the system processing algorithm.

 Use Case 3: Read Test Configuration -- Production Test User

-LV program must launch from PC desktop ICON.
+LV program must launch from PC desktop ICON in application running mode.

 Maintenance User exclusive controls and Indicators shall be hidden in Test mode.